ICU4X Datagen

 crate that contains utils for the datagen.

-The problem with above build.rs
+The problem with the above build.rs

 is that it can go out of sync with your translations,